badges/shields/doc/production-hosting.md

 [shields-io-production.yml]: ../config/shields-io-production.yml
 [default.yml]: ../config/default.yml

-The project ships with `dotenv`, however there is no `.env` in production.

 ## Badge CDN

 Sitting in front of the three servers is a Cloudflare Free account which